 • Salisbury, MD

 When it comes time to study, you might consider purchasing an exam prep package from a real estate school.
-Exam prep packages ensure you walk into your license exam with confidence.
+Test prep packages ensure you walk into your license exam with confidence.
 They include practice questions and simulated exams, as well as flashcards or study guides.

 Related Article